 Since its founding in 1972, Mere Historical Society has been encouraging the study of history in general and of Mere and district in particular.
 We do this by running:

-- informal morning talks given by members on subjects of particular interest to them
+- a programme of morning and evening talks during the autumn and winter months in the Grove Building (below).
+These talks are sometimes given by members on subjects of particular interest to them

 - visits to places of historic interest during the summer months